Problem solving and advice from our lawn care experts

 Leatherjackets in your lawn can become clear if magpies, crows or flocks of starlings descend on the lawn.
 Leatherjackets are also a favourite of hedgehogs, foxes and badgers.
 If visiting wildlife has been taking more interest in your lawn than usual, it could be a sign of unwanted activity beneath the surface.

 Leatherjackets damage lawns by the feeding on the root of the grass plant causing dead patches, but often more significant damage is caused by wildlife searching for them.

 Like anything, prevention is always better than cure.
 When identified early, leatherjackets can easily be controlled with a single application.
-However, a lawn with significant leatherjacket damage may require renovation work.
+However, a lawn with significant leatherjacket damage will require multiple applications and may even require renovation work.